SixLabors/Fonts/README.md

 </div>

-**SixLabors.Fonts** is a new cross-platform font loadings and drawing library.
+**SixLabors.Fonts** is a new cross-platform font loading and drawing library.

 ## License